Where to Bike

 The multi-use trails wind through the park, traversing hills, lakeshore, forests and fields.
 Trailheads are at the States Creek Mooring Area and on Rowlands, Wallsville and Austin roads.
 Most trails near the campground are foot traffic only, except North Woods Trail, which is open to biking and horseback riding.

 The Lehigh Gorge Trail is open for biking.
 Wide tires are recommended.
 Bicycle rentals and shuttle service are available throughout the area.

 A paved, 1.3-mile long bike trail circles the lake and gives an excellent view of the lake.

 |Nockamixon State Park|

-The popular paved bicycle trail winds through the Day use Area and is ideal for bicycles, strollers, wheelchairs and walkers.
+The popular paved bicycle trail winds through the Day Use Area and is ideal for bicycles, strollers, wheelchairs and walkers.
 The eastern end of the trail begins at the Marina, which offers parking and great views of the lake.
-At the western end of the trail is a waterfall and the Old Mill Pond.
+At the western end of the trail are a waterfall and the Old Mill Pond.
 A spur off the main trail passes two workout stations on the way to the swimming pool and playground.

 |Norristown Farm Park|

 There are eight miles of trails throughout the park.
 Most trails are paved and used for walking, rollerblading and bicycling.